jomrr/skeleton-ansible-role/USAGE.md

 Ansible 2.5 or higher is required.

+For running the default tests with molecule docker you need the following packages installed:

+* docker
+* molecule
+* molecule[docker]

-To use the predefined tests you need to have the following packages installed:
+To use the predefined tests with kvm/libvirt you need to have the following packages installed:

 * qemu
 * virt-manager
 * molecule
 * molecule[vagrant]
+* molecule[vagrant]
 * molecule[libvirt]
 * [vagrant](http://vagrantup.com)
 * vagrant-libvirt

+Your user needs to be in the `libvirt` system group, because the qemu system domain is used.

 To install os specific requirements please search the internet.